Best for agency project management: Wrike vs Teamwork (2026 Comparison)

 Wrike

-Wrike has been around since 2006, and at this point it's one of the most feature-dense project management platforms on the market.
-Think of it like a Swiss Army knife — a lot of blades, powerful ones, but you'll need a few minutes to figure out which one does what.
-Honestly, sometimes it feels like more than a few minutes.
+Wrike has been around since 2006, and it's become one of the most feature-packed project management platforms you can find.
+Think of it like a Swiss Army knife — lots of blades, sharp ones, but you'll need to figure out which one does what.
+Honestly, sometimes it takes more than a few minutes to get there.

 What Makes Wrike Stand Out

-Wrike's real power is in its customizable workflows.
-You can build out project templates, create automated approval chains, and set up request forms that funnel incoming client work directly into the right project structure.
-For agencies handling high volumes of creative or campaign work, that intake process alone can save 5–10 hours every week — and that's a conservative estimate.
+Wrike's real strength is its customizable workflows.
+You can build project templates, create automated approval chains, and set up request forms that funnel incoming client work directly into the right project structure.
+For agencies processing high volumes of creative or campaign work, that intake process alone can save 5–10 hours every week.
+That's not an exaggeration — it's just how much time it can free up.

-The AI features have matured considerably, too.
-Wrike's AI assistant can now summarize project status, flag at-risk tasks, and even suggest workload rebalancing when someone on your team is drowning.
-It's not magic, but it's genuinely useful — not just a checkbox feature slapped on to look modern.
-I'll be honest: a lot of "AI-powered" project tools in 2026 are still pretty gimmicky.
-Wrike's implementation is one of the exceptions.
+The AI features have gotten a lot better.
+Wrike's AI assistant can now summarize project status, flag at-risk tasks, and even suggest workload rebalancing when someone's drowning in work.
+It's not magic, but it's useful — the kind of useful that doesn't feel like a gimmick.
+Let me be straight: a lot of "AI-powered" project tools in 2026 are still pretty hollow.
+Wrike's version is one of the exceptions.

-Resource management is another highlight.
-You get a visual workload view showing capacity across your entire team, which is exactly what traffic managers and project coordinators need when juggling multiple client accounts simultaneously.
+Resource management is another big win.
+You get a visual workload view showing capacity across your team, which is exactly what traffic managers and project coordinators need when juggling multiple client accounts at once.

 Wrike Pricing (2026)